 Jagacinski and Flach [2003] show that Fitts' law is compatible with a second order response.
 Beamish et al. [2006] suggest that Fitts' law can be explained as a function of neuro-muscular delays.
 Card et al. [1983] give a (rather biologically-implausible) derivation based on iterative discrete approximations.
-Phillips and Repperger [1997] suggests that Fitts'-like responses are the result of transitions between proprioceptionloop and visual-loop control:23 the operator response, is characterised by a slower visually monitored positioning movement (characteristic of the closed-loop strategy).
+Phillips and Repperger [1997] suggests that Fitts'-like responses are the result of transitions between proprioceptionloop and visual-loop control:

 In many cases, movements in single step tracking which must be both large and accurate will follow this two-phase process.
 The first phase of the movement is a rapid, open-loop ballistic movement, (as though a successive approximation strategy is predominant).
-However, the second final phase of
+However, the second final phase of the operator response, is characterised by a slower visually monitored positioning movement (characteristic of the closed-loop strategy).

-23The control referred to here as "open-loop" is still closed-loop, but the loop is proprioceptive rather than visual.
+The control referred to here as "open-loop" is still closed-loop, but the loop is proprioceptive rather than visual.